The Beginner’s Guide to Church SEO (Being Found Online)

 5. Be good internet content providers.
 Ensure you have 2-3 links directing to other content on your website as well as regularly interconnecting to other websites (not yours).
 Google ranks you higher because they want to support the world-wide-WEB.

 This is a simple overview of a very deep topic, Church SEO.
 Want to jump into a deeper look at Technical SEO?
 Here’s a great article.
 But certainly, start with these, be consistent, and you’ll be found!
+Want to have this Guide to Church SEO come to life for you and your church?
 You may be interested in our SEO Coaching package for the best church communication strategy and church website content.
+As church branding experts, we know church leaders and church ministries.
+And we can get Google to love you too!

 Related Posts